 The University of Montevallo has waived the ACT/SAT test score requirement for admission and scholarships for students through fall 2024.
 Students who do not submit ACT/SAT scores will not be disadvantaged in the application or scholarship review process.

-It’s important to remember that a college education is an investment in your future, and here at UM, we think it’s equally important to invest in our students.
+It’s important to remember that a college education is an investment in your future, and here at the University of Montevallo, we think it’s equally important to invest in our students.

-All entering freshmen and transfer students admitted to the University by the scholarship priority deadline will be included in the scholarship pool for merit based scholarships.
-In addition to merit based awards, scholarships are also available based on leadership, community service, choice of major and financial need.
+All entering freshmen and transfer students admitted to UM by the scholarship priority deadline will be included in the scholarship evaluation for merit-based scholarships.
+In addition to merit-based awards, scholarships are also available based on financial need, leadership, community service, choice of major and other miscellaneous criteria.

 Free Application for Federal Student Aid (FAFSA)

-Scholarships based on financial need require a Free Application for Federal Student Aid (FAFSA) to be filled out.
-The FAFSA opens each year on October 1.
-In order to be considered for “need based” scholarships, students need to file the Free Application for Federal Student Aid (FAFSA) by March 1 each year at https://fafsa.ed.gov.
+Scholarships based on financial need require a Free Application for Federal Student Aid (FAFSA) to be filed.
+In order to be considered for need-based scholarships, students should file the FAFSA before March 1st each year at https://studentaid.gov.
 The FAFSA school code for UM is 001004.

 Outside Scholarship Opportunities

 Here are a few external opportunities that we encourage you to explore.

 - Check with your parents’ employer(s), or even your potential employer(s), to see if they offer scholarships.

 - Contact professional or government organizations that are affiliated with your major or desired career field to see if they offer scholarships.